-I am an associate professor at the University of Massachusetts Amherst and associate director of the UMass Poll.
+I am an associate professor at the University of Massachusetts Amherst and co-director of the UMass Poll.
 Before joining the faculty at UMass, I was an assistant professor at the University of California, Merced, and I spent the 2017-18 academic year in residence at Vanderbilt University as a senior visiting scholar at the Center for the Study of Democratic Institutions.

 My work seeks to understand the ways in which citizens interact with the political world in an era of hyper-polarization.
 My substantive research and teaching interests are in American electoral politics, with a focus on political behavior/psychology, campaign effects and policy attitudes.
 My methodological focus is on survey methodology, experimental methods, design-based causal inference, implicit measures, and the intersection of formal theory and empirical analysis.
 Much of my work applies new survey experimental and measurement paradigms to examine the implications of partisan identity and party cues for political cognition.
 I also study public opinion as it relates to a variety of policy domains, especially environmental policy.